nlohmann/std_json/proposal.md

 *Throws:* `std::domain_error` when called on a JSON value of type other than `value_t::array` or `value_t::null`.

+*Remarks:* No synchronization.

 *Complexity:* Amortized constant plus the complexity of the append operation of the underlying data structure, which is defined by the template parameter `ArrayType`.

 ```cpp
 template<class...
 Args> std::pair<iterator, bool> emplace(Args && ...);
 ```

+*Effect:* Inserts a new JSON value into a JSON value of type `value_t::object`, constructed in-place with the given arguments, if there is no element with the key in the container.
+If the function is called on a JSON value of type `value_t::null`, an empty JSON value of type `value_t::object` is created before appending the newly created value.

+If a JSON value with the same key already exists, its content will be replaced with the newly created JSON value from the specified parameters.
+If an insertion of the newly created JSON value is not possible, the underlying container remains unchanged.

+The function returns a pair, containing:
+  - *first:* an iterator to the inserted JSON value or the already existing JSON value if no insertion happened because of an existing key.
+If the insertion failed, the result of `end()` will be returned.
+  - *second:* a `bool` denoting wheather the insertion took place.

+*Requires:* A `basic_json` object must be construtible from the template argument types.

+*Throws:* `std::domain_error` when called on a JSON value of type other than `value_t::object` or `value_t::null`.

+*Remarks:* No synchronization.

+*Complexity:* Amortized constant plus the complexity of the insert operation of the underlying data structure, which is defined by the template parameter `ObjectType`.

 ```cpp
 // insert